Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 - Data Governance Council and Executive Governance council.
 - Escalation and enforcment mechanisms in place in case of data breaches and system disrutions.
 - Clear data owners for each domain, to ensure accountability and compliance with external regulations and internal policies and standards.

+## Data Quality Controls

+High data quality is essential to the success of a smooth and successufl smart metering programme.
+In this case, it helps with billing accuracy, analytics and regulatory reporting.

+- Metadata management, data dictionaries and business glossaries to support shared understanding and encourage collaboration across teams.
+Misinterpretation with no guidance to look back on can disrupt the wider data infrastructure and data integrity.
+- Consistent data quality monitoring to identify trends and systemic issues and address them as they happen or as soon as possible.
+This avoids a backlog of unresolved quality issues adding up.
+- Automated validation checks at data capture and collection stages to reduce downstream remediation efforts.
+- Data quality dimensions applied across all data domains for clarity into the level of quality required at all times.

+These controls are applied across the lifecycle to ensure data remains fit for purpose.